 Illustrating what seems to be a degree of panic above and beyond an imperative to follow the rules, the two photos below show the response to Syracuse University Katherine Switzer’s running the man-only Boston marathon in 1967 (Switzer registered for the marathon using her initials).
 After two miles, race officials realized one of their runners was a girl.
 Their response?
 To physically remove her from the race.
 Luckily, some of her male Syracuse teammates body blocked their grab:

 Why not let her run?
 The race was man-only, so her stats, whatever they may be, were invalid.
 Why take her out of the race by force?
 For the same reason that women were excluded to begin with: their actual potential is not obviously inferior to men’s.
 If it were, there’d be no risk in letting her run.
 The only sex that is threatened by co-ed sports is the sex whose superiority is assumed.

 Women were allowed to begin competing in marathons starting in 1972 — not so very long ago — and, just like Melponeme, while they’ve been slower on average, individual women have been beating individual men ever since.
 In fact, women have been getting faster and faster, shrinking the gender gap in completion times, because achievement and opportunity go hand in hand.

 Thanks Kathrine Switzer, and congratulations.

-Originally posted in 2012.Lisa Wade, PhD is a professor at Occidental College.
-She is the author of American Hookup, a book about college sexual culture, and a textbook about gender.
+Originally posted in 2012.Lisa Wade, PhD is a Visiting Scholar at Tulane University.
+She is the author of American Hookup, a book about college sexual culture; a textbook about gender; and a forthcoming Introduction to Sociology text.
 You can follow her on Twitter, Facebook, and Instagram.